mullvad/mullvadvpn-app/README.md

 * `TALPID_FORCE_USERSPACE_WIREGUARD` - Forces the daemon to use the userspace implementation of WireGuard on Linux.

+* `TALPID_DNS_CACHE_POLICY` - On Windows, this changes how DNS is configured:
+  * `1`: The default.
+This sets a global list of DNS servers that `dnscache` will use instead of the servers specified on each interface.
+  * `0`: Only set DNS servers on the tunnel interface.
+This will misbehave if local custom DNS servers are used.

 ## Building and running the desktop Electron GUI app